 Breast Augmentation Concerns

 Following your breast implant exchange surgery, gauze or bandages will be applied to your incisions to minimize swelling and support your breasts.
 A thin tube may be temporarily placed under the skin to drain any excess blood or fluids.
 Swelling and bruising will occur but should resolve after a few weeks.
-You will be asked to refrain from all strenuous activities for four weeks or until instructed otherwise by our doctors.
+You will be asked to refrain from all strenuous activities for four weeks or until instructed otherwise by Dr. Cohn.

-Our doctors make every effort to place incisions in inconspicuous locations during your breast implant replacement surgery.
+Dr. Cohn makes every effort to place incisions in inconspicuous locations during your breast implant replacement surgery.
 Any visible scars that do develop can be hidden underneath clothing and will likely fade over time.